rodneypuplampu/site-reliability-engineering-best-practices/google-cloud/gke-platform-src/automation-pipeline/readme.md

 # GKE Infrastructure Automation Implementation Guide

-This guide provides detailed steps for deploying and managing Google Kubernetes Engine (GKE) infrastructure using the automation pipeline in this repository.
+This guide provides detailed steps for deploying and managing Google Kubernetes Engine (GKE) by giving github actions direct IAM permissions to push/write infrastructure updates to GCP,

+## THIS IS JUST TO DOCUMENT WHATS POSSIBLE< BUT NOT RECOMMENDED BECAUSE IT IS NOT THE MOST SECURE STRATEGY

 ## Table of Contents
 - [Prerequisites](#prerequisites)